utdata/icj-class/sass/sass-03.md

 }
 ```

-Now, if we wanted to change our dark borders from 3px black lines to 5px grey lines, we would do it ONCE when we set the `$dark-border` variable, and it would change throughout the site.
+Now, if we wanted to change our dark borders from 3px black lines to 5px grey lines, we would do it ONCE when we set the `$dark-border` variable at the top of the file, and it would change the value throughout the site.

 ### Variables exercise

 There are two colors defined in our styles for our Harvey Dale and the Cements band website.
 Let's Sassify them.

-- Create two new variables at the top of your `src/scss/new-styles.scss` file called `$primary-color` and `$secondary-color` and define their values from what is in the CSS.
+- Create two new variables at the top of your `src/scss/new-styles.scss` file called `$primary-color` and `$secondary-color` and define their values from what is currently in the CSS.
-- Replace the values where those colors were used with the new variable names.
+- In your CSS rules, replace the color values with the new variable names.
 - Save and check your page.
 There should be no difference.
 - Change your `$primary-color` variable value to a new color, like "red", and see if what happens.

 You should see your background color change on _both_ the "home" page and the "shows" page.
+Be sure to check both of them.

 If you don't see a change, then make sure that your `gulp dev` task is running in your Terminal so your Sass is getting compiled.
 If that is working but you still don't see a change, make sure your `index.html` and `shows.html` files are pointing to the correct `new-styles.css` file.